PRENATAL &

 At Tropic State Pilates, we are passionate about helping expectant and new mothers embrace the incredible journey of pregnancy and postpartum recovery through the power of Pilates.
 Our team of highly qualified instructors are here to support you every step of the way.

-At Tropic State, we're honoured to hold a space for "Mums & Bub’s" to our nurturing Cairns community.
-We understand that the postpartum journey is a transformative time in a mother's life, and we're here to support you every step of the way.
-With your little one by your side, you can rekindle your relationship with exercise, prioritise self-care, and find a welcoming community of like-minded mothers.
+At Tropic State, we're honoured to hold a space for "Mums & Mini’s" to our nurturing Cairns community.
+We understand the postpartum journey is a transformative time in a mother's life & we're here to support you every step of the way.
+With your little one by your side, you can prioritise self-care & find a welcoming community of like-minded mothers.

 Your Time for Self-Care: We believe in making every mother feel seen and heard during the 45 minutes of her day or week that she dedicates solely to herself.
 This is your sanctuary—a space to temporarily step away from the demands of daily life and focus on your physical recovery, mental health, and emotional well-being.